BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 ### Customize Settings

 ComfyUI allows you to deeply customize your image generation process.
-For example:

 1. **Different Checkpoints**: Various checkpoints can alter the artistic style of your outputs, each trained to offer different levels of realism or abstraction.
 This diversity is key for aligning outputs with your creative vision.
 2. **Different Samplers and Schedulers**: Explore the impact of different samplers and schedulers on image texture and edge definition.